psycedelicAI/high-security-facility-concept/README.md

 > Where identity, movement, zones, devices, surveillance, privilege, recovery, and governance become one security model.

-A conceptual high-security facility model combining physical security, zone logic, credential custody, device context, surveillance architecture, privileged access, recovery, and governance.
+A conceptual high-security facility model that combines physical security, zone logic, credential custody, device context, surveillance architecture, privileged access, recovery, and governance.

 ---

 ## Overview

-**High-Security Facility Concept** är en konceptuell modell för miljöer där hög kontroll, tydlig spårbarhet och stark separation mellan roller, zoner, credentials, devices och skyddade tillgångar är avsiktliga designval.
+**High-Security Facility Concept** is a conceptual model for environments where high control, clear traceability, and strong separation between roles, zones, credentials, devices, and protected assets are intentional design choices.

-Konceptet riktar sig främst mot:
+The concept is primarily aimed at:

-- skyddade serverhallar
+- protected data centers
-- säkerhetsklassade driftmiljöer
+- security-classified operational environments
-- tekniska säkerhetszoner
+- technical security zones
-- miljöer med höga krav på OPSEC
+- environments with high OPSEC requirements
-- verksamheter där fysisk, logisk och operativ säkerhet måste integreras tätt
+- organizations where physical, logical, and operational security must be tightly integrated

-Detta repo beskriver en modell där:
+This repository describes a model in which:

-- människor
+- people
-- fysisk rörelse
+- physical movement
-- zoner
+- zones
 - credentials
 - devices
 - surveillance
-- privilegier
+- privileges
-- incidenter
+- incidents
 - recovery
 - governance

-behandlas som delar av samma **trust architecture**.
+are treated as parts of the same **trust architecture**.

 ---

 ## Core Idea

-Hög säkerhet uppstår inte bara genom att kontrollera **vem** som har access, utan också genom att kontrollera:
+High security does not arise only from controlling **who** has access, but also from controlling:

-- var personen befinner sig
+- where the person is located
-- hur personen rör sig genom facilityn
+- how the person moves through the facility
-- vilken zon som nås
+- which zone is being accessed
-- vilken credential som används
+- which credential is being used
-- vilken enhet som används
+- which device is being used
-- hur facilityn övervakas
+- how the facility is monitored
-- om aktiviteten sker i rätt kontext
+- whether the activity occurs in the correct context
-- hur avvikelser, incidenter och recovery hanteras
+- how deviations, incidents, and recovery are handled

-> **Identitet, fysisk närvaro, rörelse, enheter, credentials, surveillance, privilegier och återställning måste hänga ihop för att skapa verklig hög säkerhet.**
+> **Identity, physical presence, movement, devices, credentials, surveillance, privileges, and recovery must be connected to achieve real high security.**

 ---

 ## What Makes This Concept Distinct

-Några av konceptets mest särskiljande delar är:
+Some of the concept’s most distinctive elements are:

 - Sequential Zone Access
 - Credential Custody by Design